Five Of The Most Prized Freddie Mercury Items Being Auctioned - UrduPoint

 Five Of The Most Prized Freddie Mercury Items Being Auctioned

-London, Sept 6 (UrduPoint / Pakistan Point News - 6th Sep, 2023 ) :Here are five lots that stand out in the Sotheby's sale of items belonging to Queen frontman Freddie Mercury that begins in London on Wednesday.
+London, Sept 6 (UrduPoint / Pakistan Point News - 7th Sep, 2023 ) :Here are five lots that stand out in the Sotheby's sale of items belonging to Queen frontman Freddie Mercury which begins in London on Wednesday.

 - The piano - Mercury composed many of Queen's songs, starting with the global hit "Bohemian Rhapsody", on his treasured Yamaha G2 baby grand piano.